Sina2285/MDST-Project_Heart-Failure-Survival-Analysis/README.md

-# MDST-Project_Heart-Failure-Survival-Analysis
+# Michigan Data Science Team Project
+Title: Heart-Failure-Survival-Analysis
-This repository is made for students who are working on the Heart Failure Survival Analysis data science project leading by Sina Bonakdar and Honghao Zhang
+This repository is for students working on the Heart Failure Survival Analysis data science project, led by Sina Bonakdar and Honghao Zhang.